papr8ka/-lwjgl-basics-wiki/Sprite-Batching.md

 ## Intro

-You can see a minimal implementation of a SpriteBatcher [here](https://github.com/mattdesl/lwjgl-basics/blob/master/src/mdesl/graphics/SpriteBatch.java) -- it's modeled after the batcher in [LibGDX](http://libgdx.badlogicgames.com/).

 As discussed in the [Textures](Textures) tutorial, a sprite is nothing more than a set of vertices that make up a rectangular shape.
 Each vertex contains a number of attributes that define it, such as:

 - `Position(x, y)` - where the vertex lies on the screen